 The Office of the Revenue Commissioners was established by Government Order in 1923.
 The Order provided for a Board of Commissioners.
-The Board comprises a Chairman and two Commissioners all of whom carry the rank of Secretary General.
+The Board comprises three Commissioners one of whom is appointed Chairman and all carry the rank of Secretary General.
 The Chairman of the Board is also the Accounting Officer for Revenue.
 The Mission Statement of Revenue is:

 'To serve the community by fairly and efficiently collecting taxes and duties and implementing Customs controls.'

 Staff and Geographical Spread

 There are in excess of 100 Revenue offices countrywide with a staff complement of over 6000 approx.

 The core business is the assessment and collection of taxes and duties.
 Revenue's mandate derives from obligations imposed by statute and by Government and as a result of Ireland's membership of the European Union.
 In broad terms the work includes -